-If a student has completed 75% or more of the required coursework and believes that he or she would be able to complete a course if given more time, he or she may request an "Incomplete" from the Instructor.
-An "Incomplete" may be awarded at the discretion of the course instructor, but will only be awarded for exceptional circumstances.
-To request an "Incomplete," a student must request it no later than the last day of the course, and it must be approved by the instructor unless the circumstances requiring the "Incomplete" prevent that timeframe.
-If an "Incomplete" is awarded and the student is still unable to complete the course after the extension, the student will receive an F for the unsubmitted assignments.
+If a student has completed 75% or more of the required coursework and believes that he or she would be able to complete a course if given more time, he or she may request an "Incomplete" from the instructor.
+An "incomplete" may be awarded at the discretion of the course instructor, but will only be awarded for exceptional circumstances.
+A student must request an "incomplete" grade no later than the last day of the course, and it must be approved by the instructor.
+An exception may be made if circumstances prevent submitting the "incomplete" request in the prescribed timeframe.
+If an "incomplete" is awarded and the student is still unable to complete the course after the extension, the student will receive an F for the unsubmitted assignments.

 Incomplete grades are issued at the instructor's discretion.
-Upon posting the "Incomplete" grade, an automatic email is sent to the student and instructor with notification of time limits and student responsibility.
-For an eight-week course, the incomplete coursework must be submitted within four weeks from the date the grade was recorded as "Incomplete" on the student's record.
-For courses shorter than eight weeks, the required work must be submitted within two weeks from the date the grade was recorded as "Incomplete" on the student's record.
+Upon posting the "incomplete" grade, an automatic email is sent to the student and instructor with notification of time limits and student responsibility.
+For an eight-week course, the incomplete coursework must be submitted within four weeks from the date the grade was recorded as "incomplete" on the student's record.
+For courses shorter than eight weeks, the required work must be submitted within two weeks from the date the grade was recorded as "incomplete" on the student's record.